wp-plugins/batchmove/readme.txt

 == Description ==
 BatchMove is a WP plugin that make it possible to change the category where a post(s) belong to.
+It is a rewrite of the plugin Rob Miller made, it now uses a class for its operations and all parts are separated.
 You can Add, Update or Delete posts categories.
 First you make a selection of the records you want to change, then choose new category and the action.
 Thats all, send your request and the changes are made, the program send you direct to the choosen action category.